Sébastien Buemi

 Buemi has competed in the FIA World Endurance Championship with Toyota Gazoo Racing (formerly Toyota Racing) since 2012.
 He became the 2014 World Endurance Champion in the LMP1 class.
 He won both the 2018 24 Hours of Le Mans and, subsequently, the 2018-19 WEC Championship.
 He also won the 2019, 2020 and 2022 24 Hours of Le Mans.

-Buemi has raced FIA Formula E Championship with e.dams Renault (now Nissan e.dams) since 2014.
-He won the Formula E Championship in 2015-16.
+Buemi has raced FIA Formula E Championship with e.dams Renault (now Nissan Formula E Team) since 2014.
+He won the Formula E Championship in 2015–16.
 Buemi also became part of the Nismo Global Driver Exchange.

 Early career

 Formula BMW

 Born in Aigle, Vaud, Buemi graduated from karting and spent 2004 and 2005 in German Formula BMW, finishing third and second in the championship respectively.
 He was also runner up in the 2005 FBMW World Final.

 Formula Three

 Following a single race in Spanish Formula Three in 2005, Buemi moved up to the Formula Three Euroseries for 2006, finishing 12th in the championship, ceding 11th place to Charlie Kimball on countback.
 He remained in the series for 2007, and finished second in the championship, behind Romain Grosjean.
 He has also competed in the special Masters of Formula 3 and Macau Grand Prix races.